Edifixio-Docs/deNote-docs/offer-detail.md

 ## Tarif and condition of use

-Or to get a trial: contact us.
+Or to get a trial: contact us at  denote@edifixio.com